Syngnathiformes

-The Syngnathiformes /'sɪŋ(g)nəθᵻfɔːrmiːz/ are an order of ray-finned fishes that includes the trumpetfishes and seahorses.
+The Syngnathiformes /'sɪŋ(g)nəθᵻfɔːrmiːz/ are an order of ray-finned fishes that includes the pipefishes, seahorses, trumpetfishes, goatfish, dragonets, flying gurnards and sea moths, among others.

-These fishes have elongated, narrow, bodies surrounded by a series of bony rings, and small, tubular mouths.
-The shape of their mouth—in at least syngnathids—allows for the ingestion of prey at close range via suction.
-Several groups of Syngnathiformes live among seaweed and swim with their bodies aligned vertically, to blend in with the stems.
+These fishes have generally elongate, narrow bodies surrounded by a series of bony rings, with small, tubular mouths.
+The shape of their mouth—at least, in syngnathids—allows for the ingestion of prey at close range via suction.
+Many species of Syngnathiformes also employ strategic camouflage (such as cryptic coloration and overall physical form) to hunt successfully and gain closer access to prey, as well as to protect themselves from larger predators.
+Several groups, for example, live among seaweed, not only swimming with their bodies aligned vertically (to blend in with the floating plant matter) but have also developed physical features that mimic the seaweed.
+The pygmy seahorses are among the smallest of all syngnathids, with most being so tiny—and mimicking the specific coral they spend their lives on—that they were only recently described by scientists.

-The most defining characteristic of this order is their reverse sexual system.
-In this order, males conduct in specialized brooding and rearing of the embryos.
-The males house eggs in an osmoregulated pouch or adhere eggs to their tail until the eggs reach maturity.
+The most defining characteristic of Syngnathiformes is their reproductive and sexual system, in which syngnathid males become "pregnant" and carry the embryonic fry.
+The males house the fertilized eggs in an osmo-regulated brood pouch, or (in some species) adhere them to their tail, until the eggs reach maturity.

-The name Syngnathiformes means "conjoined-jaws".
-It is derived from Ancient Greek syn (συν, "together") + gnathos (γνάθος, "jaw").
-The ending for fish orders "-formes" is derived from Latin and indicates "of similar form".
+Etymology

+The name comes from Ancient Greek σύν (sún), meaning "together", γνάθος (gnáthos), meaning "jaw", and Latin formes, meaning "form".